wardtwits/front-end-development-guidlines/js-best-practices.md

 ```

 ###Scope and this
-Use .bind(this) _(if you only support newer browsers - IE9+ - otherwise underscore is a good option _.bind)_ to pass scope to functions if possible.
-Use var _this = this; if needed but avoid using __self__ as this could be referencing the window and adds confusion.
+Use .bind(this) _(if you only support newer browsers - IE9+ - otherwise underscore is a good option _.bind)_ to pass scope to functions when possible.
+Use var \_self = this; if needed but avoid using __self__ as this could be referencing the window and adds confusion.

 ```js
   someMethod: function(data) {